venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_boot.md

   `--max_segment_size`    | Maximum allowed size of a loadable segment.
 This feature can only be used with merge_segments disabled.
 Default value is 8192 bytes.
   `--xlat`                | SOC specific Address Translation.
 (Under development, reserved for future use) `--sso`                 | Shared static objects.
-(Under development, reserved for future use)
+(Under development, reserved for future use) `--otfaConfigFile`      | path to file which would conatins the OTFA/ECCM configuration.
+(Refer to \ref BOOTFLOW_XIP and \ref OPTIFLASH_ECCM for how to use this.)

 - The input for arguments 3-7 are defined in {MCU_SDK_PATH}/devconfig/devconfig.mak file.